-Linear Tape File System (LTFS) turns an LTO-5/6 or LTO-7 tape in to a self describing file system.
-You can create folders and partitions on the tape without the need of external software and access the files as if you inserted a USB key and with the operating system’s graphical file manager, reading data on a tape cartridge is as easy as drag and drop.
+LTFS - (Linear Tape File System) turns an LTO-5/6/7/8 or LTO-9 tape in to a self describing file system.
+Create folders & partitions on the tape without the need of external software & access the files as if you inserted a USB key.
+Using the LTFS operating system’s graphical file manager, reading and writing data on a tape cartridge is as easy as drag and drop.

 The metadata of each cartridge, once mounted, is cached in server memory.
 Metadata operations, such as browse directory and filename search, do not require tape movement.

 LTFS was originally developed by IBM to provide an easy way to archive data to tape without the requirement of 3rd party software.
-The current Linear Tape File System supports all LTO-5 drives which have 1Gb ethernet port and will subsequently be available on LTO-7.
+The current Linear Tape File System supports all LTO drives which have 1Gb Ethernet port and is available on LTO-9.

-Designed to store files sequentially LTFS is ideal for storing all digital data and works very well with video footage which creates a huge amount of data when editing 2k, 4k or 3D video files.
-The ability to take an LTFS tape and move it from various OS platforms guarantees data interchange when sending data to and from clients.
+Designed to store files sequentially LTFS is ideal for storing digital data.
+This is perfect for use with video footage which creates a huge amount of data when editing 2k, 4k, 8k or 3D video files.
+An LTFS tape can be moved from one OS to another OS guaranteeing data interchange.

 Backup - A backup is designed to restore recently deleted files, recover systems from software, hardware failure or malicious attack.
 A backup is taken daily, weekly, monthly and the backup data is overwritten after "x".

-LTFS tape drives or complete LTFS tape library solutions, please call us on 01256 782030 and we will be happy to assist.
+If you need LTFS tape drives or complete LTFS tape library solutions, please call us on 01256 331614 and we will be happy to assist.